 Andrew Wehrley.
 Mr. Wehrley has served as a member of our Board since February 2021.
-Mr. Wehrley currently serves as a Principal at Cartesian.
-Prior to joining Cartesian in 2010, Mr. Wehrley was a consultant at Bain & Company in South Africa and the United States, where he shaped international expansion strategies and reorganized operations for a variety of transnational clients.
+Mr. Wehrley currently serves as the Vice President, Strategic Partnerships at UPSIDE Foods, a leading cultivated meat company.
+Previously, Mr. Wehrley was a Principal at Cartesian from 2010 to 2023, and before that, a consultant at Bain & Company in South Africa and the United States, where he shaped international expansion strategies and reorganized operations for a variety of transnational clients.
 Prior to that, Mr. Wehrley served at Deutsche Bank and the Afghan Ministry of Commerce.
 Mr. Wehrley holds a bachelor's degree from the University of California, Los Angeles, an MBA from the Kellogg School of Management at Northwestern University, and a Master of Public Administration from the Kennedy School at Harvard University.

 Meizi Zhu.
 Ms. Zhu has served as a member of our Board since May 2020.
-Ms. Zhu currently serves as a Director at Tencent Investment.
+Ms. Zhu currently serves as an Executive Director at Tencent Investment.
 Before joining Tencent Investment in 2015, Ms. Zhu was an Associate in A.T.
 Kearney (Shanghai) Management Consulting Co., Ltd., a consulting firm specialized in strategy projects in financial, auto and consumer industries, from September 2014 to August 2015.
 Ms. Zhu holds a bachelor's degree in biotechnology from Zhejiang University and an MBA from Columbia Business School.

 Eric Wu.
 Mr. Wu has served as a member of our Board since February 2021.
 Mr. Wu currently serves as a Venture Partner of Sequoia Capital China.
-Mr. Wu is also an independent director at CooTek (Cayman) Inc. Prior to joining Sequoia Capital China in June 2019, Mr. Wu was a partner of Vision Knight Capital from April 2018 to June 2019 and the Chief Financial Officer at Plateno Hotels Group (formerly known as 7 Days Group Holdings Limited) from October 2007 to March 2018.
+Prior to joining Sequoia Capital China in June 2019, Mr. Wu was a partner of Vision Knight Capital from April 2018 to June 2019 and the Chief Financial Officer at Plateno Hotels Group (formerly known as 7 Days Group Holdings Limited) from October 2007 to March 2018.
 Mr. Wu also worked at PricewaterhouseCoopers in the United States from May 2000 to February 2006 and later worked as a senior manager in the assurance department of PricewaterhouseCoopers Zhong Tian CPAs Limited Company from February 2006 to October 2007.
 Mr. Wu holds bachelor's degree in engineering economics from Shanghai Jiao Tong University and an MBA from Michigan State University.

 Rafael Odorizzi De Oliveira.
 Mr. Odorizzi has served as a member of our Board since March 2022.
 Mr. Odorizzi is the President, Asia-Pacific of Restaurant Brands International (RBI).
-In this capacity, he oversees the APAC businesses of following brands: BURGER KING®, TIM HORTONS®, POPEYES®, and FIREHOUSE SUBS®.
-Mr. Odorizzi joined RBI in 2014 and has previously served as the Regional Vice- President, Burger King® for the EMEA region and held other strategic roles in RBI's Zug and Miami offices, including General Manager for the BK EMEA North Division, Head of operations for EMEA, and Director of Operations & Quality Assurance for Latin America.
+In this capacity, he oversees the APAC businesses of following brands: BURGER KING[®], TIM HORTONS[®], POPEYES[®], and FIREHOUSE SUBS[®].
+Mr. Odorizzi joined RBI in 2014 and has previously served as the Regional Vice- President, Burger King[®] for the EMEA region and held other strategic roles in RBI's Zug and Miami offices, including General Manager for the BK EMEA North Division, Head of operations for EMEA, and Director of Operations & Quality Assurance for Latin America.
 Prior to joining RBI, Mr. Odorizzi worked at Accenture, a strategy consulting firm.
 Mr. Odorizzi holds an MBA from the Kellogg School of Management at Northwestern University.